d3/d3-force/README.md

 }
 ```

 Forces typically read the node’s current position ⟨*x*,*y*⟩ and then add to (or subtract from) the node’s velocity ⟨*vx*,*vy*⟩.
 However, forces may also “peek ahead” to the anticipated next position of the node, ⟨*x* + *vx*,*y* + *vy*⟩; this is necessary for resolving geometric constraints through [iterative relaxation](https://en.wikipedia.org/wiki/Relaxation_\(iterative_method\)).
-Forces may also modify the position directly, which is sometimes useful to avoid adding energy (instability) to the simulation, such as when recentering the simulation in the viewport.
+Forces may also modify the position directly, which is sometimes useful to avoid adding energy to the simulation, such as when recentering the simulation in the viewport.

 Simulations typically compose multiple forces as desired.
 This module provides several for your enjoyment: